-The carburettor is secured to the engine using a

--on connection which

-provided with a socket having a diameter of 50mm and a length of 12mm for connecting an air filter or intake silencer.
+The carburettor is secured to the engine using a push-on connection which takes a flexible connecting piece with clamps.
+On the intake side the carburettor is provided with a socket having a diameter of 50mm and a length of 12mm for connecting an air filter or intake silencer.

-FUEL INTAKE
+FUEL INTAKE CONTROL

-hinge.
-The float is arranged centrally below the carburettor choke tube so that the carburettor can be tilted very far in all directions without impairing of the float is to maintain the fuel level in the float chamber (44) constant.
-When the fuel has reached a specified level in the float chamber, then the float (40) mounted on pin (41) ed against the seat of the float needle valve, thus preventing any further supply of fuel.
-When the engine draws in fuel from the carburettor, opens the valve again and allows fuel to flow in from the tank.
-The float needle valve when the engine is at a standstill.
+The float (40) of the carburettor consists of two plastic float elements joined by a metal hinge.
+The float is arranged centrally below the carburettor choke tube so that the carburettor can be tilted very far in all directions without impairing operation.
+The object of the float is to maintain the fuel level in the float chamber (44) constant.
+When the fuel has reached a specified level in the float chamber, then the float (40) mounted on pin (41) is lifted until the float needle (42) is pressed against the seat of the float needle valve, thus preventing any further supply of fuel.
+When the engine draws in fuel from the carburettor, the level in the float chamber (44) drops and so does the float.
+The float needle then opens the valve again and allows fuel to flow in from the tank.
+The float needle valve regulates the fuel supply in conjunction with the float but it does not act as a stop valve when the engine is at a standstill.
 Minute foreign bodies may be deposited between valve seat and needle tip, thus preventing complete closure of the valve.
 When stopping the engine, therefore, the fuel cock on the tank should always be closed.
 In addition the fuel should be filtered before it reaches the carburettor.
 The filter should be selected so that foreign bodies greater than 0.1mm are filtered out and the fuel supply is not impeded to too great an extent.